-The London Pass gives you free and fast-track entry to more than 60 top London attractions, including the Tower of London, Hampton Court Palace, Westminster Abbey and ZSL London Zoo.
-Here's our suggested itinerary for first-time visitors to London with a three-day London Pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.
+The London city pass gives you free and fast-track entry to more than 60 top London attractions, including the Tower of London, Hampton Court Palace, Westminster Abbey and ZSL London Zoo.
+Here's our suggested itinerary for first-time visitors to London with a three-day London attractions pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.

 You may, of course, swap any of the activities for others, or decide to linger longer at some of your favourite attractions.
-By visiting at least two attractions per day, you will save money using The London Pass.
-A free one-day hop-on-hop-off London bus tour ticket is included in the London Pass - make the best of this great offer by enjoying spectacular views from the top deck, as you travel from one London icon to another while seeing more sights along the way.
+By visiting at least two attractions per day, you will save money using this London sightseeing pass.
+A free one-day hop-on-hop-off London bus tour ticket is included in the London attractions pass - make the best of this great offer by enjoying spectacular views from the top deck, as you travel from one London icon to another while seeing more sights along the way.

 Day 1: London Attractions on and Around the Thames